Public Service and Pre-Law

 Graduate School in History (M.A. / Ph.D.)

-Why it's a good choice: If you love history and have the aptitude, graduate studies can provide intellectual stimulation and lead to a career teaching history at the university level or working in the field of public history (see below).
+Why a History Major is a good choice: If you love history and have the aptitude, graduate studies can provide intellectual stimulation and lead to a career teaching history at the university level or working in the field of public history.

 What to do: Talk to a History Department faculty member who teaches in your field of interest (U.S., European, Latin American, African, or Asian history) about graduate programs and about the courses you should plan to take now to prepare for graduate school.
 The History Department at C.S.U. offers an M.A. in History; our graduates have been admitted to some of the top Ph.D. programs in the U.S.